"Wei yɛ Darkofarms": GH reacts as 29-yr-old Darkovibes debuts his new look

-Darkovibes Shows His New Look, Gets Fans Worried: "He Has Changed Paa"
+Darkovibes Shows Off His New Look, Gets Fans Worried: "He Has Changed Paa"

 - Some Ghanaian music fans were taken by surprise after seeing 29-year-old Darkovibes' current look

-- Many argued that Darkvibes was looking nothing like he used to in his heydays as one of Ghana's most promising youngsters
+- Many argued that Darkovibes was looking nothing like he used to in his heydays as one of Ghana's most promising musicians

-In a video sighted by YEN.com.gh, the 29-year-old star cherry-picked between his favourite Ghanaian singers.
+In a video sighted by YEN.com.gh, the 29-year-old star cherry-picked his favourite Ghanaian female singers.

 Scores of his fans couldn't help but spot the differences in his new look after watching the video.
-Darkovibes, who now wears his hair twisted was in a Black Stars jersey and super dark shades as he spoke to the interviewer.
+Darkovibes, who now wears his hair twisted, was in a Black Stars jersey and super dark sunglasses as he spoke to the interviewer.

-Darkovibes, a former member of Ghana's boy band La Meme Gang was beloved for his compelling melodies as much as his swanky style and looks.
+Darkovibes, a former member of Ghana's boy band La Même Gang, was beloved for his compelling melodies, as well as his swanky style and looks.

 At a point in his career, Darkovibes was featured in top fashion magazines that sought to document his style and music.